-3 Concluding Comments
+4 Concluding Comments

-A number of results from agriculture and forestry sectoral specific studies contribute insights and may be useful in the future formulation of electric industry consideration of greenhouse gas mitigation possibilities.
-I hope that the discussion above adequately explains these insights.
+A number of results from agriculture and forestry sectoral specific studies contribute insights that may be useful in the future formulation of integrated assessment models and the conduct of studies related to greenhouse gas emission mitigation possibilities.
+We hope that the discussion above adequately explains some of these insights and look forward to working with the integrated assessment community to better assess the potential role of agriculture and forestry.